dynamic-kgqa/ToG/ToG/README.md

 All the pruning and reasoning prompts utilized in the experiment are in the `prompt_list.py` file.

 For eval, please see `eval/README.md` file.

+## Scaling up with Yago

+Note that there is a file called [main_yago_multi_thread_batched.py](./main_yago_multi_thread_batched.py) that can be used to speed up performance in case you have a large number of questions to answer.
+This file is a multi-threaded version of the main_yago.py file that processes the rows in batches.
+The number of threads and the batch size can be adjusted in the arguments provided to the file.